pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 - userId
   - Type: String
   - Default: n/a
-  - Required unique identifier (UTF-8, up to 92 alphanumeric characters).
-Must be set to connect.
+  - Required unique identifier for the user/device (UTF-8, up to 92 alphanumeric characters).
+If not set, you cannot connect.
 - cipherKey
   - Type: String
   - Default: n/a
-  - Deprecated here; pass via crypto instead.
-If provided, all communications are encrypted.
+  - Deprecated here; pass via crypto module instead.
+If passed, traffic is encrypted.
 - UUID
   - Type: String
   - Default: n/a